 Weather crafts and activities are always good ones to do with children as they’re ones that you can do the whole year round, either as a weather topic or as something more seasonal.

-This rain art activity uses our umbrella template to make it easy for you to prepare but of course there are lots of different ways you could adapt this and I’ll share some of these in this post as well as some tips to help make this work.
+This process art activity uses our umbrella template to make it easy for you to prepare but of course there are lots of different ways you could adapt this and I’ll share some of these in this post as well as some tips to help make this work.

 Free Umbrella Template